NitGS/code-mixed-ner/docs/bugs_and_fixes.md

 # Bugs and Fixes – Custom NER with spaCy

-During the internship, I trained a custom spaCy NER model on a hand-annotated dataset of code-mixed English–Indian (Telugu, Tamil) sentences.
+During this work, I trained a custom spaCy NER model on a hand-annotated dataset of code-mixed English–Indian (Telugu, Tamil) sentences.
 This section documents a key bug I encountered and how I resolved it.

 ---